etc1290/Stembase/log.md

 	# Added
 	1. Basic drag and drop function on monitored data
 		-- finished
+	2. Resize monitored folders are dragged in and turn back when finished -- finished
 	# Fixed
 	1. Fix the bug that monitored function could not properly apply -- finished